tebl/Amiga-DrawBridge/Greaseweazle/README.md

 ![Build 009](https://github.com/tebl/Amiga-DrawBridge/raw/main/gallery/greaseweazle_build_009.jpg)

 If you buy one of the commonly available kit for connecting SATA/PATA drives up to a system over USB, you can get PSU that goes along with that.
 It's common for the cable to have a red wire for 5v, yellow for 12 and black for ground, but if you dug something really old out of a closet it might be a good idea to check the wiring as things wasn't always quite as standardized as it is now.

+**WARNING!** The Amstrad 3-inch disk drives have the 5v and 12v wires swapped, connecting the drives to the floppy power connector as shown will instantly kill it.
+Have a read through of [1.5> Amstrad components](#15-amstrad-components) if you need to work with these drives, the short story is that you need to add a second modified power cable for these specific drives.

 ## 1.3> Modifying STM32
 ![Build 006](https://github.com/tebl/Amiga-DrawBridge/raw/main/gallery/greaseweazle_build_006.jpg)